vlayer-xyz/vlayer/book/src/appendix/architecture/solidity.md

 ### On-chain proving

-On-chain verification should be done using a user-defined function with the following arguments:
+On-chain verification is implemented by using a customized function with the following arguments
 - `VProof proof`
 - list of arguments in the same order as returned
 - user defined additional params